jonmikeli/azureiotdevicesimulator5-pnp/README.md

  - update telemetry interval

  *Messages*
- D2C: The device can send messages of different types (telemetry, error, commissioning).
+ D2C: The device will send the telemetries according the referenced DTDL model.

  C2D: Microsoft Azure IoT Hub can send messages to a given device.